Arguments

 Users may also take advantage of explicit re-fetching of downloaded artifacts when using this action in combination with the -F, --force argument.

-See also offline builds.
+See also offline builds and the fetch-full action.

 init